-It's important you purchase the right type of travel insurance before coming to Costa Rica, or when traveling abroad.
-Basic insurance tends to cover medical expenses, baggage loss, trip cancellation, accidents, and personal liability, but it's worth spending extra to make sure you're covered in the event of natural disasters.
-If you intend to take part in adventure sports, make sure that those particular sports are covered by your policy; for divers, some policies only cover you up to a certain depth.
+It's important you purchase the correct type of travel insurance before coming to Costa Rica, or when traveling abroad.
+Basic insurance covers medical expenses, baggage loss, trip cancellation, accidents, and personal liability.
+Still, it's worth spending extra to make sure you're covered in the event of natural disasters.
+If you intend to take part in adventure sports, make sure that your policy covers those particular sports; for divers, some policies only cover you up to a certain depth.

-For the latest COVID entry requirements, please go to the Costa Rica Ministry of Tourism website located HERE.
-It is your responsibility to ensure you perform all the necessary requirements to enter and depart Costa Rica.
+Please visit the Costa Rica Ministry of Tourism website located HERE for the latest Costa Rica entry requirements.
+You are responsible for ensuring you perform all the requirements to enter and depart Costa Rica.